-The Quranic command to follow the "millat" of Abraham
+The Quranic command to follow the 'millat' of Abraham

-By: A Muhammad
+By: A. Muhammad

-- The 5 daily salat, the Quran has only three names for Salat (for details see: Three Salat).
+- The 5 daily Salat: The Quran has only three names for Salat (for details see: Three Salat).

-- The sermon during the Friday Prayer, once again is a ritual without any Quranic authorisation.
+- The sermon during the Friday Prayer: Once again is a ritual without any Quranic authorisation.

 1- The Quranic definition of 'millat Ibrahim'

-It is thus obvious that God is giving us the definition of the words 'millat Ibrahim' as being Monotheism and to refrain from associating partners with God.
+It is obvious that God is giving us the definition of the words 'millat Ibrahim' as being Monotheism and the refrain from associating partners with God.
 Consequently, when God commands Muhammad, and all of us, to follow 'millat Ibrahim', God is commanding us to follow Monotheism and refrain from Shirk (associating partners with God).

-When Joseph declared that he follows "millat Ibrahim" he quickly added that it dictates to them (Joseph and his people) not to associate anything/anyone with God:
+When Joseph declared that he follows 'millat Ibrahim' he quickly added that it dictates to them (Joseph and his people) not to associate anything/anyone with God:

-"And I followed the "millat" of my ancestors, Abraham, Isaac, and Jacob.
-We never associate anything/anyone with God.
-Such is the blessing from God upon us and upon the people, but most people are unappreciative" 12:38
+And I followed the creed of my fathers, Abraham, Isaac and Jacob.
+It is not for us to associate anything with God.
+Such is God’s favour upon us and upon the people, but most people are not thankful.
+12:38

-"I have forsaken the 'millat' of people who do not believe in God, and with regard to the Hereafter, they are disbelievers."
+I have left behind the creed of a people who do not believe in God, and with regard to the Hereafter, they are disbelievers.
 12:37

-Further evidence for the definition of the word “millat” can be found in the following Quranic words:
+Further evidence for the definition of the word 'millat' can be found in the following Quranic words:

-“Neither the Yahood (Jews) nor the Nasara (Christians) will accept you until you follow their millat” 2:120
+Neither the Jews nor the Nazarenes will approve of you unless you follow their creed.
+2:120

 We do follow the same religion, all receivers of the scripture were given the same religion and it is Islam (even though the man made labels are different).

-However, if we take “millat” to mean creed, then it would make perfect sense, this is because the Jews and Christians have each fabricated their own man-made creeds/beliefs (millat) and they would not be happy with other people until they follow these creeds.
+However, if we take 'millat' to mean creed, then it would make perfect sense, this is because the Jews and Christians have each fabricated their own man-made creeds/beliefs (millat) and they would not be happy with other people until they follow these creeds.

-Further evidence that the word “millat” does not mean religion is in the fact that the word used consistently in the Quran for religion is “deen” and not “millat”.
-The fact that we find some Quranic verses (e.g 4:125 and 6:161) which actually contain both words “millat” and also “deen” confirms that these two words do not have the same meaning.
+Further evidence that the word 'millat' does not mean religion is in the fact that the word used consistently in the Quran for religion is 'deen' and not 'millat'.
+The fact that we find some Quranic verses (e.g 4:125 and 6:161) which actually contain both words 'millat' and also 'deen' confirms that these two words do not have the same meaning.
 This is not any different from the verses which use the words prophet (nabi) and messenger (rasool) in the same verse to confirm that these two words do not have the same meaning (e.g. 22:52).

-The word “millat” simply means a creed or a belief, but a religion is a complete and comprehensive set of religious laws which cover all the practises in addition to all the lawful and unlawful activities as prescribed by God.
+The word 'millat' simply means a creed or a belief, but a religion is a complete and comprehensive set of religious laws which cover all the practises in addition to all the lawful and unlawful activities as prescribed by God.

-As a result, it is not essential for a creed to be based on a belief in God, but by definition a religion must be centred around a belief in a god of some sort or another.
+In addition, it is not essential for a creed to be based on a belief in God, but by definition a religion must be centred around a belief in a god of some sort or another.

 Atheism for example is a creed, because atheism is a belief, but it is not a religion since it is not based on a belief in God.
 This has been demonstrated in 12:37 (see point 2 above).

-We note that God deliberately used the word Millat (creed) in 12:37 and not deen (religion) for this specific point.
+We note that God deliberately used the word 'millat' (creed) in 12:37 and not 'deen' (religion) for this specific point.

-In contrast, God uses the word “deen” (religion) in 5:3 to refer to all the rituals, practises, and prohibitions which God has authorised:
+In contrast, God uses the word 'deen' (religion) in 5:3 to refer to all the rituals, practises, and prohibitions which God has authorised:

 2- Are we accountable to what was decreed for Abraham